Allium cernuum 'Pink Nodding'

 (Asclepias tuberosa ‘Butterfly Weed’)

-Butterfly Weed Milkweed is a native perennial flower that is commonly found growing in prairies, open woods, fields, and along roadsides throughout most of the United States.
-At maturity, this plant reaches the height of 2-3' and features hairy upright stems, slim lance-shaped leaves, and showy clusters of orangish yellow flower tops.
-This plant can be grown in a container, attracts bees, butterflies, and ladybugs, resistant to deer, tolerates drought, self sows, and has medicinal properties!
+Butterfly Weed Milkweed is a native perennial flower that grows in prairies, open woods, fields, and along roadsides throughout most of the United States.
+When mature, this plant can grow up to 2-3'.
+It is characterized by hairy, upright stems, lance-shaped leaves, and striking clusters of orangish-yellow flowers on top.
+This plant can be grown in a container, attracts bees, butterflies, and ladybugs, is resistant to deer, tolerates drought, self-sows, and has medicinal properties!

 (Asclepias syriaca ‘Common’)